-“I think one of the most common misconceptions about mental health is that it represents weakness, or is the ‘fault’ of the individual… that if you did more, or were more positive, or less sensitive, then the hardship wouldn’t come to pass.
+“I think one of the most common misconceptions about mental health is that it represents weakness, or is the ‘fault’ of the individual… that if you only did more, worked harder, or were more positive, or less sensitive, then the hardship wouldn’t exist.
 And that simply isn’t true.
-I believe context is central to mental health, and I make room for the role of systemic injustices, cultural clashes, and the ails of the body in understanding anyone I work with.” -Sabina S.
+I believe context is central to mental health, and I make room for the role of systemic injustices, cultural clashes, and the ails of the body in understanding anyone I work with.” -Dr. Sabina Sarin.

-I have over 15+ years experience working in the treatment of trauma (Complex Trauma, Developmental/ Attachment Trauma), sexual difficulties (desire, arousal/ pleasure, orgasm, pain), body image/ eating disorders (anorexia, bulimia, BED), relationship difficulties (e.g., communication challenges) and identity confusion (including gender and sexual identity, needs, likes and preferences).
+I have nearly 20 years of training and over 15 years experience working in the treatment of trauma (Complex Trauma, Developmental/ Attachment Trauma), sexual difficulties (desire, arousal/ pleasure, orgasm, pain), body image/ eating disorders (anorexia, bulimia, BED), mood difficulties (anxiety, depression, grief), substance abuse, and relationship difficulties (e.g., communication challenges, infidelity, anxiety around intimacy).

-I take a self-empowering, non-hierarchical, humanistic, and dynamic approach to therapy, incorporating techniques from Mindfulness and Somatic Therapies, Movement and Expressive Arts Practices, Humanistic, Cognitive Behavioural, Psychodynamic, and Insight and Acceptance Oriented Practices.
-One of my passions is in helping sensitive people with intimacy difficulties (re)negotiate their way, in an often insensitive world, into healthier forms of these kinds of relationships, using consent based, pleasure focused and embodied methods.
+I employ a non-hierarchical, humanistic, authentic and dynamic approach to therapy, incorporating techniques from Mindfulness and Somatic Therapies, Movement and Expressive Arts Practices, Cognitive Behavioural, and Insight and Acceptance Oriented Practices.
+One of my passions is in helping people get in touch with their bodies to express their truth, and to bring this into re(negotiating) intimacy and safety in all kinds of relationships, using consent based, pleasure focused and embodied methods.
+Another passion is in helping BIPOC immigrants, and first generation Canadians find their way forward without sacrificing their culture, ancestry or truth.

-As a therapist, I work to provide a safe, supportive and empowering space, rooted in principles of transparency, authenticity, consent, and non judgement, where we can safely delve into the murky areas, explore struggles and build the skills and confidence necessary to make desired life changes.
+I work with each client to co-create a safe, real, and empowering space, rooted in principles of transparency, authenticity, choice, and non judgement, where we can safely delve into challenges and hard questions, and build the skills and confidence necessary to make desired changes.

 To date, I have worked with individuals, couples, families and groups, ranging in age from early adolescence to late adulthood.
 I have worked as a psychologist and clinical teaching supervisor in multiple public hospitals (CAMH -Toronto; MUHC, Douglas, Jewish General - Montreal), clinics, and private settings within Canada and the United States.

-I am presently only working with adults, ages 30+.
+I am presently working primarily with women.
 BIPOC and LGBTQIA2s+ are encouraged to reach out.
-Teletherapy or in person “walking” sessions are offered.
-My rate is $200/ hour.
+Teletherapy or in person sessions are offered.
+My rate is $225/ hour.

 Featured References: